TechiError/ultroid-cred-example/README.md

-go to https://github.com/ProgrammingError/ultroid-wf (Ask me in Telegram to get access to this repo) and fork that repo
+go to https://github.com/ProgrammingError/ultroid-wf-example and fork that repo

-My telegram = ask in @TeamUltroid (U can find me there)
+My telegram = ask in https://t.me/ProgrammingError

 clone this repo and make it private